RF Microstrips and Ground Plane Clearance: How Close is Too Close?

 For the moment, I want to focus on single-ended microstrips because they are conceptually easy, but everything I’m about to write applies equally to strip lines.
 The same ideas also apply to differential pair routing.

-If the surface layer ground pours in the above image are too close to the trace, then we have a coplanar waveguide, not a microstrip.
+If the surface layer ground pours in the above image are too close to the trace, then we have a coplanar waveguide, not an RF microstrip.
 Theoretically, when the surface layer ground pours an infinite distance from the trace, then we are back to a microstrip.
-If you bring the ground plane clearance too close to the trace, you will alter the impedance of the microstrip due to the parasitic capacitance between the edge of the trace and the ground pour.
+If you bring the RF ground plane clearance too close to the trace, you will alter the impedance of the microstrip due to the parasitic capacitance between the edge of the trace and the ground pour.
 This is why single-ended microstrip transmission line ground and single-ended coplanar waveguides don’t always have the same trace width; the coplanar waveguide generally requires a smaller width to have the same impedance as a microstrip on the same stack-up.

 Microstrip ground clearance